Mini-Lesson for Nightmare at School

 Summary: Nightmare at School is about a boy who dreams of his day at school.
 One by one, his worries, fears and anxieties crop up, becoming fearsome obstacles.
 He will need to muster all his courage and trust in himself if he is to succeed.

-Aimed at first-graders, this lesson sets out to promote listening skills as well as explore some of the school-related anxieties children might experience.
+Aimed at primary level students, this lesson sets out to promote listening skills as well as explore some of the school-related anxieties children might experience.
 Depending on attention levels, the three activities could be carried out over three consecutive days.

 Activity 1: Films and books: difference and similarities